Skip to main content

 Analyst Summary

-Both Butterfly Network and Insitro compete directly in the AI Healthcare space, making this a head-to-head matchup within the same market segment.
+In the AI Healthcare market, Butterfly Network and Insitro represent two distinct approaches.
 Butterfly Network produces the Butterfly iQ, a handheld ultrasound device powered by a proprietary semiconductor chip that replaces traditional piezoelectric transducer arrays with a single silicon chip capable of whole-body imaging.
 Insitro is an AI-driven drug discovery company founded in 2018 that applies machine learning to accelerate pharmaceutical development.

 Metrics Comparison